The KAQF framework helps you organize your thinking and research keeping an eye on actions

 with a Question for inquiry you wish to consider.
 Then fill in the rest of the KAQF's that connects with that starting point.
 For example, if you entered a proposed Action, then write down what Knowledge claim(s) this Action is based on.
 Then move forward to identify Questions for inquiry that follow and how you might Find out the answer to the Question.

-In Problem-based learning (PBL), the Actions should address the objective stated in the PBL scenario (see Snapshot 7 in Part 4's Teaching and Learning for Reflective Practice).
+(PBL), the Actions should address the objective stated in the PBL scenario (see Snapshot 7 in Part 4's Teaching and Learning for Reflective Practice).
 In Action Research

 , the Actions should be related to the problem(s) behind your Action Research, including developing a constituency to act on any findings or proposals you come up with.
 Of course, research and thinking will often modify your ideas about the problem and appropriate actions, especially when, as you start the Action Research cycle, you Evaluate